-Jekyll's got a new GUI for local editing!
+Jekyll Admin - A new GUI for Jekyll local editing!

 Jekyll-admin is a GUI for editing Jekyll website or blog.
 It has its ups and downs.
 It is still in the early stages of its development.
 I have tried the initial release and here is my review.

 What is jekyll-admin

 Jekyll admin is a Ruby gem for Jekyll which provides a local user interface for editing posts and pages.
 By the time of writing this article, the version is 0.1.0.

 If you have ever used WordPress then you may have noticed that editing post was a little easier than Jekyll because of the user interface(UI).
 You can drop in images, html code blocks, you see the changes right away with preview option etc..
 WYSIWYG kind of editors are good for a non-coder because he/she knows what will be the output.